43 Path Loss & Propagation

 Interpretation: At 50 m in free space, Wi-Fi has ~36 dB of margin.
 This margin accommodates real-world losses: add 15 dB for a concrete wall, 5 dB for furniture, and 6 dB for fading, and you still have 10 dB of margin left.
 This is why Wi-Fi works across a house but fails reliably across a warehouse.

-The “doubling distance costs 6 dB” rule comes directly from the FSPL formula.
-Since path loss includes \(20\log_{10}(d)\), doubling distance means:
+The “doubling distance costs 6 dB” rule comes directly from the distance term in the FSPL formula.

 For our ESP32 example at 50 m with -54 dBm received, doubling to 100 m adds 6 dB loss: